AK-Homberger/ESP12-TemperatureLogger/README.md

 The internal wake up function of the ESP12 is used.
 The maximum sleep time is about 3 hours due to internal limitations.
 The RTC time is read after reboot an the time is used to calculate the necessary next sleeptime.

-To use the DS3231 you have to install the Adafruit RTClib with the IDE Library Manager.
-Set board to LOLIN (WEMOS) D1 R2 & mini - This board has ESP12 4MB and definitions for D1 - D12 pins

 The temperature is measured with the DS3231 internal sensor and stored in internal flash memory of ESP12 (up to 4K is possible).

 One mesuring cycle takes only 50 ms. The used battery CR123a with 1500 mAh should work months/years.